RoLoRA: Fine-tuning Rotated Outlier-free LLMs for Effective Weight-Activation Quantization: Experiments

 \subsection{Main Results}

 We first evaluate {\methodname} against LoRA in FP16 fine-tuning and then apply \textit{weight-activation} PTQ to the fine-tuned LLMs.
 To ensure a fair comparison, both {\methodname} and LoRA use the same settings (rank, epoch, learning rate, etc.).
 As listed in Table~\ref{tab:main_llama}, {\methodname} enhances the quantization robustness of the LLaMA series across various quantization settings on zero-shot commonsense reasoning and MMLU benchmarks.
 Specifically for the W4A4 low-bit setting, {\methodname} outperforms LoRA with an absolute up to \textbf{29.5\%} and \textbf{14.6\%} on ZCSR and MMLU, respectively.
-Furthermore, {\methodname} makes it feasible for near-lossless W6A6 quantization of the LLaMa series.
+Although MMLU contains multiple-choice questions with four options.
+The relative accuracy below 25\% is still meaningful because we observe that some low-bit quantized LLMs cannot even be instructed to give a choice from four options.
+Our method can better preserve the reasoning performance, thus ensuring most of the time LLaMA is still following the instructions to answer the question rather than generating meaningless tokens.
+Furthermore, {\methodname} makes it feasible for near-lossless W6A6 quantization of the LLaMa series across multiple tasks.

 We further evaluate {\methodname} against QLoRA~\cite{dettmers2024qlora} and serval baseline methods, including LoftQ~\cite{li2024loftq}, IR-QLoRA~\cite{qin2024accurate}, on 4-bit fine-tuning and then apply W4A4 PTQ to the low-bit fine-tuned LLaMA2-7B.
 The performance across seven commonsense reasoning tasks and four MMLU subtasks is detailed in Table~\ref{tab:qlora}.
 We can see that {\methodname} consistently improves the performance of the quantized model using the same quantizer.
 In particular, for W4A4 GPTQ, {\methodname} exceeds QLoRA by \textbf{20.5\%} on the average accuracy of commonsense reasoning tasks.
 Across the experiments on both FP16 and 4-bit fine-tuning, we observe that {\methodname} achieves higher performance improvement on the LLMs quantized by GPTQ~\cite{frantar2023gptq} in general.
 This observation supports our claim that {\methodname} retains the outlier-free activation in fine-tuning as GPTQ only helps lower the quantization error of weights but not for activation.